PrithavirajS/PrithavirajS/README.md

 ### what i actually do

 - 🔧 build pipelines that don't fall over at 3 A.M. 🫩
-- 📈 turn messy spreadsheets into things people can actually trust
 - 🔮 make predictive models that are right often enough to sound smart
 - 🚀 ship dashboards that get opened more than once